adap/flower/doc/source/tutorial-quickstart-xgboost.rst

 After that, the trees (containing model weights) are aggregated to generate a new tree model.

-After traversal of all clients' models, a new global model is generated, followed by the serialisation, and sending back the each client.
+After traversal of all clients' models, a new global model is generated, followed by the serialisation, and sending back each client.

 Launch federated XGBoost!